jaedenHob/RayTracingTNW/README.md

 A small thing to note is I have made a transition from useing traditional sampling to a progressiver rendering technique to save on performance due to the limitations of my computers gpu.

 The image below is the traditional approach that takes a long time to render and still has issues with shadow acne and noticable noise.
-The smaller image with gamma corrected color is progressively rendered and has shadow acne removed and is quite accurate the tautorial.
+The smaller image with gamma corrected color is progressively rendered and has shadow acne removed and is quite accurate to the gbook example.

 ![image](https://github.com/jaedenHob/Ray-Tracing/assets/92416232/98f118b5-5845-432e-96d6-3c765f6bd1a9)

 ![alt text](image.png)

+above is accurate lambertian sphere with reflections of rays

 Above is the raytracer itself (In progress).